AINetworkLab/FedGIE/README.md

 > All `.py` sources are intentionally **comment-free** as requested.

-> Manuscript status: This work has been submitted to Science China Information Sciences and is currently under peer review.
+> Manuscript status: This work has been accepted for publication in Science China Information Sciences.
 ---

 ## ✨ Features